ajessitech/figmacopilot/docs/design-encyclopedia.md

     *   Define the prototype triggers and actions.
     *   Specify animations (`Smart Animate`, `Move In`, `Dissolve`) to enhance usability and provide feedback, ensuring they align with the platform's conventions.

-7.  **Execution Plan:** Create a step-by-step list of actions to be performed in Phase 3.
+7.  **Execution Plan:** Create a step-by-step list of actions to be performed during execution.
     *   *Example:* "1.
 Archive old screen.
 2. Create new `InsightCard` component.
 3. Build component variants for each insight type.
 4. Assemble new screen using instances of `InsightCard`.
 5. Wire prototype."

 8.  **Embedded Best Practices:** These principles guide all planning decisions.